Backpacking Trip into Yukon's Kluane National Park Reserve (Part 2)

 Can you spot white dots on the mountain wall?

 These are Dall sheep.
-I have no idea what pushes them that high up the steep wall for most of their life.
-Perhaps, the fear to get eaten by a wolf, fox or coyote?
-There is not much vegetation to pasture as you can clearly see.
+I have no idea what pushed them that high up the steep wall for most of their life.
+Perhaps, the fear of getting eaten by a wolf, fox or coyote?
+There is not much vegetation in the pasture as you can clearly see.

-After a strenuous and dangerous climb (my friend told me that was the scariest one he's ever done in his life), we finally reached the plato.
+After a strenuous and dangerous climb (my friend told me that was the scariest one he'd ever done in his life), we finally reached the Plato.

 A little spring with blooming algae.
 Not a good idea to drink from it.